Chedwin/HurricaneGameEngine/Hurricane/Hurricane/README.txt

 SDL2 Image				- Texture loading, rendering
 OpenGL (GLEW)			- 3D Graphics
 OpenAL					- Audio
-Bullet					- Physics and collision detection (could possibly be removed) Lua Script				- Scripting (only to be used in game engine class at Humber College) Assimp					- Model loading (.fbx, .obj, etc.)
+Assimp					- Model loading (.fbx, .obj, etc.)
 						- Skeletal animation (very important for this engine!)

 Notes:
-*Special thanks to everybody mentioned in the list above!
+*Thank you to everybody mentioned in the list above!
 Without you guys, Hurricane would not be possible!